 Generally, private foundations are not permitted to use foundation assets to carry on propaganda or to attempt to influence legislation through communications with legislators or any government official or employee who may participate in the formulation of legislation, or by attempting to affect the opinion of the general public or any segment thereof.
 Such direct and grassroots lobbying activities will subject the foundation, and in some cases individual foundation managers, to a penalty tax under Section 4945 of the Internal Revenue Code.
-There is however, an exception to this prohibition found in the Treasury Regulations at §53.4945-2(d)(3) and commonly referred to as the “self-defense exception.”
+There is however, an exception to this prohibition found in the Treasury Regulations at §53.4945-2(d)(3) and commonly referred to as the “self-defense exception”.
 Specifically, this exception allows a private foundation to communicate with a legislative body regarding legislation that affects the “existence of the private foundation, its powers and duties, its tax-exempt status or the deductibility of contributions to such foundation.”

 It is important to note that the self-defense exception is not available for activities that would constitute grassroots lobbying—such as encouraging grantees or others to contact their legislators.

 Finally, the Council respects its members’ own determinations regarding legal issues, and individual policies or practices related to lobbying activity.
-We encourage members to consult with their own legal counsel regarding any questions.